EmpireCTF/empirectf/writeups/2019-04-27-Star-CTF/README.md

 ## hackme

-This is a kernel exploitation challenge that requires us to get root to read the flag, and I failed to solve it  let's see.
+This is a kernel exploitation challenge that requires us to get root to read the flag, and I failed to solve it in contest, but let's see.

 An `ioctl` is implemented in `hackme.ko`.
 There are 4 commands: to create memory chunk using `kmalloc`, to delete memory chunk using `kfree`, to read memory chunk using `copy_to_user` and to write the memory chunk using `copy_from_user`.
 When reading and writing the memory chunks, `offset` and `size` can be specified to only read or write part of the memory chunk.
 Here is where the vulnerability comes from: there is a integer overflow.